 Sticky Lemon Sticky Buns.
 These soft and fluffy buns are filled with a lemon sugar butter filling and then drizzled with a simple lemon sugar icing.

-Lemon sticky buns aka my idea of the perfect weekend breakfast!
+Lemon sticky buns are my idea of the perfect weekend breakfast.
 What’s not to just love about a soft, buttery bun bursting with tangy lemony flavour and drizzled with sticky lemon icing?
 As much as I like cinnamon rolls, these lemon sticky buns will always be my top pick.

 Making the dough is really simple and straightforward.
 Mix together flour, sugar, yeast, lemon zest and softened butter.
-When mixed through add the wet ingredients (warm milk and the egg) and knead until soft and elasticated.
-Leave the dough in a bowl, cover it and then allow to rise.
+When mixed through add the wet ingredients (warm milk and an egg) and knead until soft and elasticated.
+Leave the dough in a bowl, cover it and then allow to rise until doubled in size.

-Once the dough has risen fully roll out and spread with the yummy lemon sugar butter and then roll up and cut into the rolls.
+Once the dough has risen fully, roll it out and spread with homemade lemon sugar butter and then roll up and cut into the rolls.
 Place in a buttered dish and allow to rise again until joined up.
-Then all that’s left to do is brush with melted butter and bake until golden and delicious!
+Then all that’s left to do bake the buns until they’re nicely golden!

-Your kitchen will be filled with the most gorgeous fragrant lemony smell!
-Plus, as soon as they leave the oven you will be dying to dig in and try one straight away!
+Your kitchen will be filled with the most gorgeous fragrant lemony aroma!
+As soon as these buns leave the oven you will be dying to dig in and try one straight away!

-But the best part comes next.
+But, hold on as the best part comes next.
 The glaze is sweet, sticky and packed with zingy lemon flavour.
 Sprinkle with extra lemon zest if you like and enjoy!
 You won’t be able to resist these!
-If you like lemon desserts then this recipe is one for you to try!
+If you like lemon desserts then this recipe is one for you to try.

 14g fast action dried yeast ( 2 x 7g packets)

-Juice of 1 lemon and zest for decoration
+Juice of 1 large unwaxed lemon and zest for decoration

 1. To make the dough: In a large stand mixer, add the flour, yeast, sugar and the zest.
 Mix gently on low speed just to combine.
 Then add the butter and rub in fully, until no lumps of butter remain.
 Now gently heat the milk in a small saucepan until it’s just warm and you can still poke your finger in without it burning.
 Then on a low speed, gently pour the milk in and add the egg, mix until a soft and sticky dough comes together.
 Then knead for another 5-7 minutes or until you have a soft and well elasticated dough.
 Now remove the dough from the mixer and knead gently on a board for about a minute just to bring it together into a ball.
 Place back in the bowl, cover fully with cling film and then leave somewhere warm for 1-2 hours or until it’s doubled in size.